Skip to main content

 What Are Test Levels?

-Test levels describe sequential phases in the test process.
-Each level looks at a different aspect of the software system.
-The ISTQB defines a test level as “a specific instantiation of a test process”.
-That sounds dry, but there is a lot of practice packed into it: every level has its own test objectives, its own test objects, its own test basis and a characteristic family of defects it uncovers.
+Test levels describe distinct phases in the test process, each with objectives of its own.
+They are not simply steps in a sequence; each level looks at a different aspect of the software system: every level has its own test objectives, its own test objects, its own test basis and a characteristic family of defects it uncovers.
 And it uncovers them precisely because that is where they arise.

 The idea behind this is pragmatic: a defect found early is cheaper than one discovered late.
 Each test level is arranged to catch errors on the layer where they usually originate.
 Bugs inside a component surface in component testing.
-In a system test they would appear only as hard-to-locate symptoms.
-Interface problems become visible in integration testing, system failures and non-functional deficiencies in system testing.
-And whether the system ultimately delivers what the customer needs is answered only by acceptance testing.
-The result is a chain: each level presupposes the previous one and prepares the next.
+Problems between components become visible in component integration testing, while system integration testing covers interfaces to other systems and external services.
+System failures and non-functional deficiencies belong in system testing.
+Whether the system ultimately delivers what the customer needs is answered by acceptance testing.
+The levels complement one another, but a project does not have to execute all of them in one rigid sequence.

 Test levels are also a planning tool, and in that second role they tend to be underestimated.
 Deciding at the start of a project which levels will be covered, and how, creates clarity about resources, responsibilities and objectives before the first line of code exists.
 The discussion about test levels forces a team to say four things out loud: What is tested?
 By whom?
 On what basis?
 At what point in time?
 Those questions otherwise stay open until answering them becomes uncomfortable.